More than just a pretty face, model Olivia Culpo breaks through the digital ceiling, lending glamour, celebrity, and success to the term "influencer."

 I’m from a big Italian family; my dad has owned restaurants my entire life.
 It’s something I have always dreamed of doing.
 We are opening this restaurant with my cousin in North Kingstown, Rhode Island, called The Back 40.
 It’s been fun to dive into the food space.
 (In February, Culpo will be showcasing Superbowl recipes on Food Network’s The Kitchen.)

 Are you a die-hard Patriots fan?

 Everybody in Rhode Island clings to the Patriots.
 It’s the one thing that we have going for our tiny state.
 So everyone in Rhode Island is a Patriots fan, and I am one of them.
 Die-hard.

 Olivia was recently named a Global Ambassador of Pencils of Promise, and traveled to Guatemala, where she visited a community and broke ground on a new Pencils of Promise school, devoted to improving children’s education.

-photography by MIKE ROSENTHAL; Styling by Jason Bolden
+Photography by: photography by MIKE ROSENTHAL; Styling by Jason Bolden